srividya-p/W.I.T./README.md

-<h1># Mental_health_treatment</h1>
+<h1>W. I. T.</h1>
 <ul>
-<li>This is a web based application intented to improve mental health of people suffering from mental illness such as mood disorders such as
+<li>W.I.T.
+(We're In this Together) is a web based application intented to improve mental health of people suffering from mental illness such as
 <ul>
 depression or bipolar disorder, anxiety disorders,